There are an estimated 30,000 Americans living in the UAE.

 If you have foreign assets worth more than US$200,000 (per person), excluding your home if it is owned in your own name, you must also declare them on form 8938.

 “United Arab Emirates is a nation of expats – in 2010 only about 16.5% of the 8.2 million people living there were Emiratis.” - The Guardian

 If you had at least US$10,000 in one or more foreign accounts at any time during the tax year, you also have to file FinCEN form 114, also known as a Foreign Bank Account Report or FBAR for short.

 The US and UAE governments share taxpayer info, while UAE banks pass on US account holders' account info to the IRS, so don't consider not filing or not fully disclosing your income on your return.
 The penalties for tax evasion for expats are severe to say the least.

 If you're a US citizen, green card holder, or US/UAE dual citizen, and you have been living in Dubai or the UAE but didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that lets you catch up with your filing without facing any penalties.
 Don't delay though, as the IRS might find you first.

 The United Arab Emirates is a collection of oil-rich family-owned mini-kingdoms.
 With relatively small populations and spending requirements compared to their wealth, they simply don't need to levy income taxes.
-Other taxes include a forthcoming 5% VAT, 10% on hotels and entertainment, 10% on rental revenues from commercial property and 5% on rental revenues from residential property.
+Other taxes include 5% VAT, 10% on hotels and entertainment, 10% on rental revenues from commercial property, and 5% on rental revenues from residential property.
 Foreign oil companies and banks also pay corporation tax.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in Dubai that you contact a US expat tax specialist.